peterhsu48/peterhsu48.github.io/_pages/consistency-stainnorm.md

 This parameterization conditions the model to produce the same output image regardless of the time step ($$t=\epsilon$$ to $$t=T$$) used as the input, requiring that the representations produced by the reverse process all lie on the same probability flow ordinary differential equation.
 This enables one-step sampling from pure noise directly to the generated image, with few-step sampling for higher quality results.

 Improved consistency models (iCMs) [19] are a series of modifications to CMs to increase performance, including the use of Pseudo-Huber instead of Learned Perceptual Image Patch Similarity (LPIPS) loss.
-We used iCM configurations with consistency training in this work.
+We used iCM configurations in this work.

 <h2>Methods</h2>